 Many thanks for getting in touch.

 Adults arrive at their swimming lessons with preconceived ideas and feelings about what they need to do.
-Those thoughts and feelings only serve as psychological barriers and when you have an added fear of water, those barriers are even higher.
+Those thoughts and feelings only serve as psychological barriers, and when you have an added fear of water, those barriers are even higher.

 Your initial goal should be to learn how your body behaves in the water.
 Get a feel for your level of buoyancy; learn how to control your movements and learn how to control your breathing.

-You may already be at a stage where that stuff seems easy, but the key thing here is do everything in a very slow, relaxed and controlled way, without any sudden movements or moments of panic.
+You may already be at a stage where that stuff seems easy, but the key thing here is to do everything in a very slow, relaxed and controlled way, without any sudden movements or moments of panic.

 Aim to achieve the following:

-In effect you are learning how your body behaves in the water without actually swimming and I cannot stress enough the importance of performing these tasks in a slow and relaxed way – and not just once, but several times so that gradually over time they all become second nature.
+In effect, you are learning how your body behaves in the water without actually swimming, and I cannot stress enough the importance of performing these tasks in a slow and relaxed way – and not just once, but several times so that gradually over time, they all become second nature.

 From there, learning to swim is a matter of what to do with your arms and legs and adding some breathing.
-Apologies if I make it sound like it’s the simplest thing in the world, but if your can perform the tasks above then learning to swim a relaxed breaststroke or front crawl will be much easier.
+Apologies if I make it sound like it’s the simplest thing in the world, but if you can perform the tasks above then learning to swim a relaxed breaststroke or front crawl will be much easier.

-contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
+My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.